Healing Our World, Our Politics, Our Economies, Our Environment

 I have posted extensive teachings from Gandhi and outlined his methodical points for staging a peaceful but formidable satyagraha ("truth force") campaign against any injustice.

 In Gandhi's spirit, I have also posted a

 widely-read op-ed piece

-on understanding the terrorist phenomenon and intelligently, nonviolently responding to it (you see, it's not about being "tough on terrorism" but smart on terrorism); this long op-ed piece was written several days after 9/11, shortly thereafter posted to the Internet (where it was distributed widely), and also published by the Gandhi Institute for Nonviolence.
+on understanding the terrorist phenomenon and intelligently, nonviolently responding to it (you see, it's not about being "tough on terrorism" but smart on terrorism).
+This long op-ed piece was written several days after 9/11, shortly thereafter posted by others to the Internet (where it was distributed widely), and also published by the Gandhi Institute for Nonviolence.
 Many readers kindly reported that this was the best op-ed piece they read about 9/11 and our responsibilities.
 I am pained to have to say that the many pressing problems discussed by that essay have only gotten much, much worse in the aftermath of the tragically misguided Iraq war launched in 2003.
 But there is always great hope that things can be turned around—by Divine Grace!
 "Inshallah"—God Willing, as our Muslim friends customarily say.

 Here is an

 from Timothy's upcoming book, Healing Our World on the deeper rationale for this more compassionate way of life in solidarity with all lives, what has come to be called Deep Ecology or Ecosophy (Earth Wisdom) or Eco-Psychology, etc.